 Part 11.
 How central banks work

-Modern central banks act as both lenders of last resort and clearinghouses or clearing banks, and we will consider this to be the case in our examples.
-They lend money to banks in the same way banks lend money to people and businesses, that is, through ledger entries.
+Central banks lend money to banks in the same way banks lend money to people and businesses, that is, through managing ledger entries.
 As well as lending digital money, central banks also lend physical cash in the form of notes and coins.
-Both are referred to as cash reserves.
+Both are referred to as cash or cash reserves, with digital reserves acting as cash on demand for banks.
 We will focus on digital reserves in this part and look at physical cash in part 20.

 Let's continue with our banks and sets of accounts from part 10 and see how a central bank provides liquidity.
 To demonstrate this, we will introduce a new central bank called Central Bank, and 2nd Bank will exchange its £50,000 mortgage-backed security for reserves at this central bank.